csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 The question we want to answer is: even though we pay for audio tokens, does this imply the same audio costs per hour across languages?

-So for sake of testing, we'll use English, German, French, Spanish.
-For this, I've created 10 random news articles with `gpt4o-mini` and used the first 200 tokens of each article for audio input synthesis, then calculated the average cost.
+So for sake of testing, we'll use Arabic, Chinese, English, French, German, Korean, and Spanish.
+For this, I've created 10 random news articles with `gpt4o-mini` and used each article for audio input synthesis, then calculated the average cost.
 The results are as follows:

+* **Arabic**: $5.94 per hour of audio
+* **Chinese**: $5.93 per hour of audio
+* **English**: $5.91 per hour of audio
-* **English:** $5.82 per hour of audio
+* **French**: $5.94 per hour of audio
-* **French:** $5.83 per hour of audio
+* **German**: $5.92 per hour of audio
-* **German:** $5.82 per hour of audio
+* **Korean**: $5.96 per hour of audio
-* **Spanish:** $5.82 per hour of audio
+* **Spanish**: $5.92 per hour of audio

-(I'm not including the variance, as it has been very low)

 Looking at this data, we can derive our first insight:

-**Learning #1:** 1h of generated audio costs around $5.82.
+**Learning #1:** Synthesizing one hour audio costs around $5.93.
 This is more or less independent of the language.

 Now let's break it down by cost per 1000 words:

+* **Arabic**: $0.90 per 1000 words synthesized
+* **Chinese**: $0.55 per 1000 words synthesized (take this with a grain of salt, as word counting goes map easily)
+* **English**: $0.82 per 1000 words synthesized
-* **English:** $0.81 per 1000 words synthesized
+* **French**: $0.72 per 1000 words synthesized
-* **French:** $0.73 per 1000 words synthesized
+* **German**: $0.94 per 1000 words synthesized
-* **German:** $0.91 per 1000 words synthesized
+* **Korean**: $1.06 per 1000 words synthesized
-* **Spanish:** $0.80 per 1000 words synthesized
+* **Spanish**: $0.76 per 1000 words synthesized

 Just as gpt4o requires different token amounts to process different languages (in some cases 1.5x or even more), gpt4o-audio also results in different costs per word when generating audio.
-This was expected, as for example German has fairly long words compared to English, thus generating more seconds, which should equate more audio tokens.
-However, it is surprising to see that the differences are less than ~10% on average, with an average of roughly $0.82 per 1000 words.
+This was expected, as for example German has fairly long words compared to English.

-**Learning #2:** Cost per word varies depending on the language, but it is not as drastic as expected.
+**Learning #2:** As expected, cost per word varies depending on the language and averages at $0.87 per 1000 words.

-Now to be fair, this test was at fairly small scale and did not include non-Western languages.
+Now to be fair, this test was at fairly small scale and did not contain a large variety of text input data.
 Further evaluation is needed with more diverse and longer datasets.

 ## Summary

 In this post, we've explored the cost implications of using the GPT-4o-Audio-Preview API, highlighting how it processes both text and audio tokens.
-By analyzing a small example and scaling across different languages, we found that **generating one hour of audio costs approximately $5.82**, regardless of the language.
+By analyzing a small example and scaling across different languages, we found that **generating one hour of audio costs approximately $5.93**, regardless of the language.
 In summary, the cost per 1,000 words synthesized can vary depending on the language, due to differences in token requirements and word lengths.
-However, **on average the cost per 1000 words sits at  around $0.82**.
+However, **on average the cost per 1000 words sits at around $0.87**.
 This insight provides a clear understanding of the API's pricing, making it easier for developers and business to plan its integration into their projects.